ioccc-src/winner/1984/mullender/README.md

 # wait for 500 microseconds and see what happens
 ```

 What happens if you hit enter after it reaches the end of the line?
 Why?
+What
+happens after some time of waiting?

 ## Original code: